dustinpfister/blog_posts/_posts/express-getting-started.md

 app.use('/', express.static('public'));
 ```

-Of course there are options that can be passed to the express.static method via a second argument, and sometimes you might want to bind to a path other than rought but thats the basic idea.
+Of course there are options that can be passed to the express.static method via a second argument, and sometimes you might want to bind to a path other than rough but thats the basic idea.

 ### 4.2 - Adding a routes folder

 I think routers are one of the most important things to be aware of it you are new to express.
 If not you might find yourself defining all your paths in the main app.js file, eventually ending up with a lengthy mess of code.
 Routers help to keep things way more neat and organized by allowing me to define a routes folder in which I can add a whole bunch of javaScript files that define all kinds of paths that I can then add into my main app.js file by way of the app.use method.

-For example I can make a file at /routes/foo.js that responds to any get request with bar.
+For example I can make a file at \/routes\/foo.js that responds to any get request with bar.

 ```js
 let express = require('express'),